-Konstantina Georgiadou is a Part 2 Architecture graduate and PhD Candidate, working as a Research Assistant at Liverpool School of Architecture.
+Konstantina Georgiadou is a Part 2 Architecture graduate and PhD Candidate, working as a Research Associate at Liverpool School of Architecture.

 PhD Researcher at LSA